Camino Stage 1 & 2 St Jean-Pied-de-Port to Burgos

 Your information pack has a detailed equipment list which includes standard walking gear such as good walking boots or shoes, lightweight clothes, waterproofs and a day pack.

-The average daily distance of our Camino tours are between 20 and 25 kilometers and you can expect to walk for between five and eight hours each day.
+The average daily distance of our Camino tours are between 20 and 25 kilometres and you can expect to walk for between five and eight hours each day.
 You should do as much walking as possible prior to your walk as this will simply add to your enjoyment.
-That said if you are not at peak fitness you will find you will soon walk yourself fit.

 Yes, some people prefer to walk carrying their own bags as a true pilgrim would have.
-You can select the option for removing the baggage transfers in Step 2 of the Booking Engine.
+Please select the option for removing baggage transfers if you wish to do this.

-Public transport and taxis are available, if you are need of support our local partner in Spain will be more than happy to help.
+Public transport and taxis are available if you are need of support contact us and we will be more that happy to help.

 -